What Is Constipation?

 - Use a Squatty Potty (recommended) or child’s stepping stool to raise your knees higher than your hips when you have a bowel movment; so your rectum can straighten and open.

-If you would like to get started right away by learning how your diet affects your bowel motility (how quickly food matter moves through your intestines) and also how to use food to prevent constipation and support a healthy gut flora (good bacteria), then sign up for my free Report (a book excerpt from Listen To Your Colon) Relieving Constipation Through Diet - in the pink box at the top left side of this page.
+If you would like to get started right away by learning how your diet affects your bowel motility (how quickly food matter moves through your intestines) and also how to use food to prevent constipation and support a healthy gut flora (good bacteria), then sign up for my free Report (a book excerpt from Listen To Your Colon) Relieving Constipation Through Diet.

 For long-term or serious constipation where impaction is present (hardened stool deposits that are stuck to the intestinal wall) you will need to use some of protocols in Listen To Your Colon.
 These include special enemas, herbal cleanses, or colon hydrotherapy followed by a probiotic retention enema.

 Constipation Treatment Summary: